 Four Ways, Every Day

 Four strategies we teach and live every day have proven effective in fostering social and emotional development:

 - Students participate in activities that build social vocabulary and social narration skills, expand their emotional vocabulary, and teach them to recognize and demonstrate awareness of non-verbal feelings.

 - Students use social templates and scripts to meet challenges in various everyday social interactions.
 The Social Stories method developed by Carol Gray is one of our techniques; another is the Success Stories method.
 Computer technology supports the entire social and emotional development program, helping reinforce techniques and making concepts individually meaningful to students.
 Role-playing and practice is an important component of these techniques.

 - Students employ pragmatic problem-solving techniques beyond those prescribed by the Collaborative Problem-Solving model.
 This involves students in practical scenarios and encourages their independent use of problem-solving, thinking strategies.

-- Finally, teachers apply the Strategic Coaching model to help students use visual templates and specific methods to deal with emotional or social challenges.
+- Finally, teachers help students use visual templates and specific methods to deal with emotional or social challenges.
 With coaching by their teachers, students learn to recognize their emotions in challenging situations and to use agreed-upon methods to change their perspective and to manage their emotions and actions.